ppml38/icecoal/README.md

 Comma seperated value(.csv) files.

 ### Instructions
+* Tables are referred with '/' character from database like 'db/table'
 * String values should be within '<string>'
 * Comparison operator '=' is used instead of '=='
 * Database,table names can contain only alphabet, number and underscore